imjuni/ctix/README.md

 useRootDir option activate using rootDir option in tsconfig.json.
 This option run below [flowchart](https://github.com/imjuni/ctix/blob/master/UseRootDir.md).

 # CLI with .ctirc
 ctix cli support `.ctirc` configuration file.
-Available name is only `.ctirc`. `.ctirc` configuration file can applied by each target directories and script working directory.
-Every configuration overwrited same feature.
+Available name is only `.ctirc`.
 Also cti cli arguments forced applied.
-And `.ctirc` file can write [json5](https://json5.org) format. json5 spec. can comment and more feature.
+And `.ctirc` file can write [json with comments](https://www.npmjs.com/package/jsonc-parser).

 ## .ctirc creation
 You can use cli for `.ctirc` file creation.